 Questions about the sliding fee scale

-To make a request for discounted services, please visit the front desk of your local Peak Wellness Center office.
+To make a request for discounted services, please call your local Peak Wellness Center office.
 Our friendly and helpful staff can answer any questions you might have, as well as assist you in filling out the required applications and paperwork.

 How do I know if I qualify for the sliding fee scale?

-To qualify for the sliding fee scale, all alternative payment resources must be exhausted, including all third-party payment from insurance(s), Federal and State programs.
+To qualify for the Sliding Fee Discount, all alternative payment resources must be exhausted, including all third-party payment from insurance(s), Federal and State programs.
+Peak cannot accept payment from any other payer (DFS, DVR, etc.) for any amounts due from clients which have been processed with the Sliding Fee Discount.

 If I qualify for sliding scale, do I still need to pay for my visits to Peak?